cekrem/cekrem.github.io/content/posts/elm-book-announcement.md

 - **Production-ready learning**: You're building real UIs, not solving academic exercises
 - **Concepts that transfer**: The FP fundamentals (immutability, pure functions, explicit effects) apply directly to Haskell, F#, OCaml, Clojure, and will even help you in JavaScript

-And here's the kicker: **if you understand React reducers and immutability patterns, you're already halfway there.**

 ## The Book's Promise

-Whether you end up using Elm professionally or not, learning Elm will make you a better developer in any language.
+Whether you end up using Elm professionally or not, **learning Elm will make you a better developer in any language**.
 It's the most effective way to internalize functional programming without getting lost in academic complexity.

 This book isn't about convincing you to abandon React.
 It's a guided tour: what Elm looks like, how it compares, and how you might start using Elm—even if only as a single widget inside a React app.